cardano-foundation/developer-portal/docs/get-started/air-gap.md

 We will leave the definition of "forever" up to your understanding of Internet threats and whether these can come from OS package repositories, etc., with this in mind:

-  - Software updates at 6-month intervals (e.g. after the Ubuntu "point releases") will patch security problems idendified during that period: as well as install new software which may introduce *new* security problems.
+  - Software updates at 6-month intervals (e.g. after the Ubuntu "point releases") will patch security problems identified during that period: as well as install new software which may introduce *new* security problems.
-  - Any spyware or back-door deliberately placed in the package upgrades on Ubuntu or any other version of Linux could generally just as easily have been placed on the packages used to build your installation media.
+  - Any spyware or backdoor deliberately placed in the package upgrades on Ubuntu or any other version of Linux could generally just as easily have been placed on the packages used to build your installation media.

 ### Precautions to avoid accidental connection to the Internet